 How to Choose a Get Home Bag

-Now that’s out of the way, it’s time to choose a GHB.
+Now that’s out of the way, it’s time to pick your get home bag.
 But before you start packing the first bag you find (your old gym bag, really?), you still need to factor in a few things, like:

 First, the length of your trip.
-Since your trip back home normally won't reach two days or more, a GHB should have a 50 L max capacity or smaller.
+Since your trip back home usually won’t reach two days or more, a get home bag should have a 50 L max capacity or smaller.

-Your body type—or your torso, to be more precise—is also one thing to consider when it comes to the size of your GHB.
+Your body type—or your torso, to be more precise—is also another thing to consider when it comes to the size of your get home bag.
 The smaller your torso, the smaller the pack.

 The usual climate in your area will also come into play.
 If you live in a cold environment, you’ll need a larger bag to compensate for your winter SHTF gear.

-This article offers guidelines that can help you identify the ideal GHB size for you.
+This article offers guidelines that can help you identify the ideal size for your get home bag.

-You need to go for one made out of sturdy material, like nylon.
-It's also best to get a bag that's water-resistant to keep the things inside dry when it rains.
-Zippers that won't snap or get stuck would be ideal, too.
+Go for one made out of sturdy material, like nylon.
+It’s best to get a water-resistant bag to keep the things inside dry when it rains.
+Zippers that won’t snap or get stuck would be ideal, too.

-Consider the bag's straps as well.
-Sternum straps, load lifter straps, and hip belts help you stay balanced when you walk, but make sure they’re not too flashy.
-You wouldn’t wanna attract unnecessary attention.
+Consider the bag’s straps as well.
+Sternum straps, load lifter straps, and hip belts help you stay balanced when you walk but make sure they’re not too flashy.
+You wouldn’t want to attract unnecessary attention.

 Also, it wouldn’t hurt to choose a bag with a lot of compartments for your supplies.

-- Ventilation: Can the GHB keep your back from getting drenched in sweat?
+- Ventilation: Can it keep your back from getting drenched in sweat?

-- Padding: You don't want your bag to dig into your shoulders, back, and other parts of your body.
-Make sure the padding on the GHB is enough to keep you comfortable.
+- Padding: You don’t want your bag to dig into your shoulders, back, and other body parts.
+Make sure the padding on the get home bag is enough to keep you comfortable.

 - Durability: Don’t settle for a substandard bag.
 You need an ultra-durable pack that’s built to last.

-You could go for a regular backpack if you wanna blend in, but make sure that it's sturdy and comfortable enough to carry even in long distances.
-Messenger bags are also an option if you wanna stay on the down-low, but they’re not the most comfortable pieces of gear based on our experience.
+Go for a regular backpack if you wanna blend in, but make sure that it’s sturdy and comfortable enough to carry even long distances.
+Messenger bags are also an option if you wanna stay on the down-low, but they’re not the most comfortable, based on our experience.

-Remember, your goal is to be a gray man and blend in with your surroundings—and NOT to look like Rambo on a mission.
+Remember, your goal is to be a gray man and blend in with your surroundings—NOT look like Rambo on a mission.